News

 Share

 Flanders is a particularly densely populated region and those who want to do business often do so near residential properties.
 Not infrequently, entrepreneurs are then faced with complaints and protests.
 Think, for example, of companies active in “environmentally harmful” sectors (with, for example, odor or noise impact), but also less burdensome companies can provoke resistance, for example, because of the traffic to and from their company site.
 The NIMBY (Not in My Back Yard) phenomenon remains alive and well in Flanders and is increasingly turning against neighborhood entrepreneurs.
-Daan Vandenbroucke, environmental law attorney at NOMA, shares his expertise on neighborhood nuisance in the professional playing field and outlines how your company can best deal with it.
+Gregory Vermaercke and Elouise Willems, environmental law attorneys at NOMA, share their expertise on neighborhood nuisance in the professional playing field and outline how your company can best deal with it.

 Legal limits on